vmware-tanzu/tanzu-dev-portal/content/outcomes/cloud-native-development-in-practice/spring-boot-app-deploy.md

     You should now see your application is running one `instance` (web process),
     and is in an `up` state.
-    You can also see the command that TAS executed to run your `pal-tracker` application,
+    You can also see the command that *Tanzu Application Service* executed to run your `pal-tracker` application,
     and it is not the same one you used to run locally.

     You will see more details in the wrap up section.